tulip/oplogtoredis/README.md

 ### Resumption

 oplogtoredis uses Redis to keep track of the last message it processed.
-When it starts up, it check to see where it left off, and will resume tailing the oplog from that timestamp, as long as it's not too far in the past (we don't want to try to reply too much of the oplog, or we could could overload the Redis or Meteor servers).
-The [config package docs](https://godoc.org/github.com/tulip/oplogtoredis/lib/config) have more detail on how to tune the behavior, but this feature should keep your system working propertly even if every copy of oplogtoredis that you're running goes down for a brief period.
+When it starts up, it checks to see where it left off, and will resume tailing the oplog from that timestamp, as long as it's not too far in the past (we don't want to replay too much of the oplog, or we could could overload the Redis or Meteor servers).
+The [config package docs](https://godoc.org/github.com/tulip/oplogtoredis/lib/config) have more detail on how to tune this behavior, but this feature should keep your system working propertly even if every copy of oplogtoredis that you're running goes down for a brief period.